 Hiking will always be a part of your visit to the Alps.
 If you are looking for more hikes in Kandersteg aside from Oeschinensee, Sunnbuel-Gemmi Pass could be the one you can try.
 It is one of the top 10 hiking trails in Kandersteg, and it is best to do it if you like to visit another town (Leukerbad) after hiking.

-The Sunnbuel-Gemmi Pass hiking trail stretches from the southern portion of Kandersteg to the Sunnbuel plateau up until Gemmi Pass and Leukerbad.
+The Sunnbuel-Gemmi Pass hiking trail stretches from the southern portion of Kandersteg to the Sunnbuel plateau until Gemmi Pass and Leukerbad.
 Basically, you will be crossing the borders of the cantons of Bern and Valais.
 Along the hike, you will encounter two lakes (Arvenseeli & Daubensee) and a rustic hotel called Hotel Schwarenbach.

 The Hotel Schwarenbach is loved for its tarts, quaint vibes, and excellent service.
-In Google Maps, the hotel has 300 reviews which rating averages of 4.5 out of 5.
+In Google Maps, the hotel has 300 reviews which rating average of 4.5 out of 5.
 Personally, I like what the hotel looks like.
 The stone and wooden windows definitely amplify the alpine vibe on the trail.

 The real deal comes after hiking Sunnbuel-Gemmi Pass when you finally reach Leukerbad.
-Leukerbad is one of Switzerland’s biggest spa/wellness resorts, where you’ll find numerous thermal baths with gentle-healing waters at temperatures 51°C/123°F. A dip in these thermal baths is just the perfect relaxation right after a hike.
+Leukerbad is one of Switzerland’s biggest spa/wellness resorts, where you’ll find numerous thermal baths with gentle-healing waters at temperatures 51°C/123°F. A dip in these thermal baths is the perfect relaxation after a hike.

 The Sunnbuel-Gemmi Pass starts with a cable car (Sunnbuel) in Kandersteg and ends with another cable car in Leukerbad (Gemmi Pass).

-To get to the Sunnbuel Talstation (valley station), you can hop on bus #241 heading to Eggeschwand or hike 33 minutes from the Kandersteg town center.
+To get to the Sunnbuel Talstation (valley station), hop on bus #241 heading to Eggeschwand or hike 33 minutes from the Kandersteg town center.
 You should arrive at the Sunnbuel Talstation 5-10 minutes after departing from the Kandersteg town center.